hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

 #### DEL in AmigaOS

 But what about Amiga then?
-When the DELETE key is pressed on an Amiga system, the raw keycode is translated by the system into the <span class="amiga amiga-inline">{% asciiart %}⌂{% endasciiart %}</span> character OR action based on the current keymap and console device handling.
+When the DELETE key is pressed on an Amiga system, the raw keycode is translated by the system into the <span class="amiga-inline">{% asciiart %}⌂{% endasciiart %}</span> character OR action based on the current keymap and console device handling.
 To my knowledge, by default it invokes a CSI escape sequence that deletes the character at its current position.
 The raw keycode can be captured though, as noted in the Amiga 500 user manual: "Keys can be program-controlled-that is, their use can be defined by the software being used".^[Commodore Amiga 500 User Manual.
-[Scan online](https://www.manualslib.com/manual/932575/Commodore-Amiga-500.html?page=238#manual) p.238] One could program a software to find any non-printable character and return 0x7F, displaying the <span class="amiga amiga-inline">{% asciiart %}⌂{% endasciiart %}</span> character.
-This is the case for example in the *RAWKEY keymapping example* on AmigaOS wiki^[AmigaOS Wiki: [Intuition keyboard](https://wiki.amigaos.net/wiki/Intuition_Keyboard)] which is a program that converts raw keycodes to ASCII, and replaces any unprintable or control characters with <span class="amiga amiga-inline">{% asciiart %}⌂{% endasciiart %}</span>.
+[Scan online](https://www.manualslib.com/manual/932575/Commodore-Amiga-500.html?page=238#manual) p.238] One could program a software to find any non-printable character and return 0x7F, displaying the <span class="amiga-inline">{% asciiart %}⌂{% endasciiart %}</span> character.
+This is the case for example in the *RAWKEY keymapping example* on AmigaOS wiki^[AmigaOS Wiki: [Intuition keyboard](https://wiki.amigaos.net/wiki/Intuition_Keyboard)] which is a program that converts raw keycodes to ASCII, and replaces any unprintable or control characters with <span class="amiga-inline">{% asciiart %}⌂{% endasciiart %}</span>.
 In this program, printing the DEL key as a visually highly distinct character is more informative than printing nothing, a space, or a string of escape sequences from directly outputting control characters.
 On the other hand, Amiga Workbench 3.1 has a menu option to "Insert ASCII" by providing the index (0-255) of the character's code point.
 If I wanted to insert 0x7F, I would write 127 in the prompt.
 But when I draw Amiga ASCII art on macOS using contemporary specialized ASCII editors (like Moebius), all the characters are simply listed in a table which can be mapped to function keys F1–F12.

 ## Displaying Amiga ASCII art on the web

 Nowdays to *actually* type the character at code point 0x7F requires the use of "alt codes".
 On Windows, this can be done by holding down the <kbd>Alt</kbd> key, then typing the decimal number of DEL <kbd>1</kbd><kbd>2</kbd><kbd>7</kbd> using the keyboard's numeric keypad, and then releasing <kbd>Alt</kbd>.
 On Mac this is not possible by default, but can be done by enabling *Unicode Hex Input* as text input source ([instructions](https://poynton.ca/notes/misc/mac-unicode-hex-input.html)), then holding down the <kbd>Option</kbd> key, then typing the Unicode hexadecimal of DEL <kbd>0</kbd><kbd>0</kbd><kbd>7</kbd><kbd>f</kbd>, and then releasing <kbd>Option</kbd>.
 These will produce the code 0x7F.

 However, as I mentioned in the introduction, displaying the glyph at 0x7F is not always possible—it's wholly dependant on the application.
-For example, here's DEL (0x7F) using the Topaz font: <span class="amiga amiga-inline"></span>.
+For example, here's DEL (0x7F) using the Topaz font: <span class="amiga-inline"></span>.
 If you view this on Chrome, you will see the glyph.
 However, if you view this on Firefox, it will not display, because it's blocked at the browser level (for what reason I don't exactly know).
-On the web, it's more common to display Unicode characters using HTML entities like <code>\&#x7F;</code> or <code>\&#127;</code>, but these methods produce the generic symbol for "unrepresentable character", even on Chrome: <span class="amiga amiga-inline">&#x007F; &#127;</span>.
-Using a Javascript snippet <code>document.write(String.fromCharCode(0x7F));</code> displays the glyph correctly on Chrome, but not on Firefox: <span class="amiga amiga-inline"><script>document.write(String.fromCharCode(0x7F));</script></span>.
+On the web, it's more common to display Unicode characters using HTML entities like <code>\&#x7F;</code> or <code>\&#127;</code>, but these methods produce the generic symbol for "unrepresentable character", even on Chrome: <span class="amiga-inline">&#x007F; &#127;</span>.
+Using a Javascript snippet <code>document.write(String.fromCharCode(0x7F));</code> displays the glyph correctly on Chrome, but not on Firefox: <span class="amiga-inline"><script>document.write(String.fromCharCode(0x7F));</script></span>.

 This is of course a big problem for displaying Amiga ASCII art containing DEL characters on the web.
 Even asciiarena.se, THE website dedicated to archiving, sharing and displaying Amiga ASCII art, haven't been able (or aren't bothered) to solve this issue.
 Artworks containing DEL characters simply don't display them.
 For example, the rendering for [SNAFUALV.TXT](https://www.asciiarena.se/release/SNAFUALV.TXT) by sNAFu from 1995 is completely broken on the site.
 (However, the artworks on asciiarena.se *could* be shown correctly at least on Chrome, but the DEL glyph is not even assigned to *any* code point in the Topaz font they use.)